Kibroth Hattaavah

 Kibroth Hattaavah or Kibroth-hattaavah (קִבְרוֹת הַתַּאֲוָה) is one of the locations which the Israelites passed through during the Exodus as recorded in the Book of Numbers (Numbers 11:1-3).
-It was at this place, according to the biblical narrative, that the Israelites loudly complained about constantly eating only manna, and that they had enjoyed a much more varied diet of fish, vegetables, fruit and meat when they lived in Biblical Egypt; the text states that this led Moses, in despair, to cry out to Yahweh, who then promised them so much meat that "they would vomit it through their nostrils" in Numbers 11:18–20.
+It was at this place, according to the biblical narrative, that the Israelites loudly complained about constantly eating only manna, and that they had enjoyed a much more varied diet of fish, vegetables, fruit and meat when they lived in Egypt; the text states that this led Moses, in despair, to cry out to Yahweh, who then promised them so much meat that "they would vomit it through their nostrils" in Numbers 11:18–20.
 The narrative tells of a huge number of quail brought by the winds to both sides of the Israelite encampment, which the people gathered.
 Modern translations imply that Yahweh sent a plague as they were chewing the first meat that fell.

 The biblical narrative argues that the name Kibroth-hattaavah derives from these events, since the plague killed the people who "lusted after" meat, who were then buried there.
 According to biblical scholars, this is merely an aetiological myth to theologically justify a pre-existing place name; several biblical scholars have proposed that the term "graves" in the name refers to a stone circle or cairns, or to recently discovered Chalcolithic (~fourth Millennium BC) megalithic burial sites known as nawamis "mosquitoes," which are unique to the central Sinai Peninsula and southern Negev.